0xStatiK/MiniTrackingSystem/PLANNING.md

 - ✅ Full SQL support
 - ✅ Fast for small to medium datasets
 - ✅ Easy backups (copy the .db file)
+- ✅ **Synchronous API** - easier to use than async sqlite3
+- ✅ **Faster performance** - 2-3x faster than node-sqlite3
+- ✅ **Better type safety** - strict mode by default

 **Cons:**
 - ❌ Limited concurrent writes (not an issue for single-user/small user base)
 - ❌ Less suitable for high-traffic applications
+- ❌ Synchronous calls can block (but performance is so fast it's negligible)

 **Future Migration Path:**
 If scaling is needed later, can migrate to PostgreSQL or MySQL with minimal code changes.